-we feature usp nutrients because over 200,000 published studies confirm their beneficial effects and their bioavailability.
+We feature USP nutrients, because over 200,000 published studies confirm their beneficial effects and their bioavailability.

 USP nutrients offer the advantage of being a concentrated form of nutrients so that fewer tablets can provide more nutrients to supplement a deficient diet.
-This benefit is important because over 90% of Americans have nutritionally deficient diets and those that try to eat well have to contend with environmental and other stresses that increase the need for essential nutrients.
-Further, studies show that US topsoil has become grossly depleted of nutrients, so that even organic fruits and begatables in the US may have as much as 85% less vitamins and minerals than were found 100 years ago.
+This benefit is important because over 90% of Americans have nutritionally inadequate diets and those that try to eat well have to contend with environmental and other stresses that can increase the need for essential nutrients.
+Further, studies show that US topsoil has become grossly depleted of nutrients, so that even organic fruits and vegetables in the US may have as much as 85% less vitamins and minerals than were found 100 years ago.
 The need is even greater when one will benefit from higher nutrient potencies that address specific health concerns, such as bone and heart heath.

 Community Nutrition Mapping Project, CNMap, Version 2.
 United States Department of Agriculture.